 The feature hole on the course is the 468-yard, par four, 10th which requires a long approach over a wide lake to a green that has two bunkers on either side of the putting surface – front pin positions rarely yield a par score on this hole, never mind a birdie.

-In November 2013, after a 16-year gap, the 104th edition of the South African Open returned to Glendower Golf Club (won by Morten Ørum Madsen) and the tournament has remained at the Gauteng club ever since.
+In November 2013, after a 16-year gap, the 104th edition of the South African Open returned to Glendower Golf Club (won by Morten Ørum Madsen) and the tournament remained at the Gauteng club until 2018.

 Glendower is a classic parkland routing that demands a high standard of ball striking and strategic positioning on every hole.
 A wonderful test of golf, superb putting surfaces, and a very welcoming club.
 My “home from home” when in South Africa, and I highly recommend visiting.